Spinoco/fs2-http/README.md

 ### Comparing to http://http4s.org/

-Http4s.org is a very nice library for http, originaly started with scalaz-stream and migrating currently to fs2.
-The main difference between http4s.org and fs2-http is that unlike http4s.org, fs2-http has minimal amount of dependincies and is using fs2 for networking stack (tcp, ssl) as well.
-Unlike http4s.org you don't need special build for scalaz and cats, as fs2-http does not dependes on any of them.
+Http4s.org is a very nice library for http, originaly started with scalaz-stream and currently migrating to fs2.
+The main difference between http4s.org and fs2-http is that unlike http4s.org, fs2-http has a minimal amount of dependencies and is using fs2 for its networking stack (tcp, ssl) as well.
+Unlike http4s.org you don't need a special build for scalaz and cats, as fs2-http does not dependes on any of them.